canro91/canro91.github.io/_posts/2024-04-01-NET8FakeLogger.md

 cover-alt: "A pile of wood logs"
 ---

-Starting from .NET 8.0, we have a better alternative to test logging and logging messages.
+Starting with .NET 8.0, we have a better alternative for testing logging and logging messages.
 We don't need to roll our own mocks anymore.
 Let's learn how to use the new `FakeLogger<T>` inside our unit tests.

-**.NET 8.0 added a FakeLogger, an in-memory logging provider for unit testing.
-It exposes methods and properties, like LatestRecord, to inspect the log entries recorded inside unit tests.**
+**.NET 8.0 introduces FakeLogger<T>, an in-memory logging provider designed for unit testing.
+It provides methods and properties, such us LatestRecord, to inspect the log entries recorded inside unit tests.**

-Let's revisit our post about [unit testing logging messages]({% post_url 2022-12-04-TestingLoggingAndLogMessages %}).
-In that post, we used a `Mock<ILogger<T>>` to test we logged the exception message thrown inside a controller method.
+Let's revisit our post on [unit testing logging messages]({% post_url 2022-12-04-TestingLoggingAndLogMessages %}).
+In that post, we used a `Mock<ILogger<T>>` to verify that we logged the exception message thrown inside a controller method.
 This was the controller we wanted to test,

 ```csharp
 using Microsoft.AspNetCore.Mvc;